leapcode/bitmask-vpn/docs/build.windows.rst

 =============

 The build currently expects MINGW64 environment, on a native windows host.
 A cross-compiling procedure (at least for the application binaries) should be possible in the near future, using mxe.
+(There's already some support for it in `gui/build.sh`).

-You should install make, as well as a recent Qt5 version (for instance, with chocolatey: choco install make).
+You should instal: make, wget, as well as a recent Qt5 version (for instance, with chocolatey: choco install make && choco install wget).

 (In order to avoid makefiles, you are welcome to submit a port of the build scripts using powershell or cscript - see the build.wsf script in openvpn-build for inspiration).